gardener/documentation/hugo/content/050-tutorials/content/howto/ssh-into-node/_index.md

 ---
-title: SSH into my worker nodes
+title: Connecting to a worker node using SSH
-description: "SSH into my worker nodes"
+description: "Connecting to a worker node using SSH"
 type: tutorial-page
 level: advanced
 index: 10